 * Remarkably, all the Meaburns in England today have their origin in Bishopton, County Durham.
 Even more remarkably they all descend from John Meaburn (1734-1817) the parish clerk of Bishopton.

-* Another line of Meaburns originated with shipowner John Meaburn and his wife Amy Ambler at Boston, Lincolnshire in the 1770s (with a possible earlier origin in Sunderland).
+* Another line of Meaburns originated with shipowner John Meaburn and his wife Amy Ambler at Boston, Lincolnshire in the 1770s (with an earlier origin in Sunderland).
 That line has died out in England but survives in the Meaburns of Tasmania.